bird-house/birdhouse-deploy/birdhouse/components/README.rst

   client.list_objects(Bucket="birdhouse")

 The above code will work for resources that are available publicly (i.e. you do not need to log in to Magpie in order to access the resource).
-If the resource is protected by Magpie you can ensure that you're passing the relevant authentication information with the request by injecting the session cookies into the request headers.
+If the resource is protected by |magpie|_ you can ensure that you're passing the relevant authentication information with the request by injecting the session cookies into the request headers.